 There are plenty of reasons why you may want to send money to Pakistan:

 - You have recently relocated and you want to send money back to your family to help with expenses

 - You have an investment property in Pakistan and need to make mortgage payments

 - You want to send cash as a gift, rather than sending an actual package to Pakistan

 Banks vs specialist money transfer companies

-Since the Pakistani Rupee (PKR) is an exotic currency, some Canadian banks may not be able to send it directly into the local currency.
+Since the Pakistani rupee (PKR) is considered to be an exotic currency, some Canadian banks may not be able to send it directly into the local currency.
 You will, however, find that some money transfer companies, including MoneyGram and Western Union can make the transfer for you in PKR.

 Javaid moved from her Pakistani home to Canada due to a work opportunity.
-Being unmarried, she feels a responsibility towards taking care of her ageing parents financially.
+Being unmarried, she feels a responsibility for taking care of her ageing parents financially.
 In order to do this from overseas, she has been exploring her money transfer options in Canada.
 She intends to send $1,000 Canadian dollars back to Pakistan each month.

 |Money transfer service number 1||Money transfer service number 2|